-3.2.4 Disaster Relief
+3.2.4.
+Disaster Relief

-DB will also make funds available directly or through implementing partners to support natural disaster relief efforts as may be required in the country from time to time.
+The Company will also make funds available directly or through implementing partners to support natural disaster relief efforts as may be required in the country from time to time.

-Preference will be given to local area(s), where DB /or other Deutsche Bank Group entities operate, after giving due consideration to the scope for CSR related activities in the said area(s).
+Preference will be given to local area(s), where the Company and/or other Deutsche Bank Group entities operate, after giving due consideration to the scope for CSR related activities in the said area(s).

-4 Roles and Responsibilities
+4. Roles and Responsibilities